BuildForSDG/2grow2/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the  Contributor Covenant,  version 1.4, available at [contributor covenant][homepage] .

+This is a test sentence for inline links: [Visit GitHub!](www.github.com)

+This is a test sentence for referenced links: Here's [yet another link][another-link].

 For answers to common questions about this code of conduct, see [faq][faq-link] .

 <!-- Definitions -->